plumti/out-of-sample-stock-price-prediction/README.md

 In this tutorial, we'll be using Yahoo Finance as our dataset for price prediction.
 You can easily install the `yfinance` library, which provides a convenient way to access Yahoo Finance data, using pip:

 (terminal commands used)
-pip install yfinance
+(for yahoo data) pip install yfinance
-python -m pip install prophet
+(for the forecasting) python -m pip install prophet (for working with the datasets) pip install pandas